Skip to content

 Mask + Zoom None 80.2 55.6 74.1 +1.7

-All three (CARE-Flow) None 81.0 56.6 74.9 +2.5
+All Three (CARE-Flow) None 81.0 56.6 74.9 +2.5

-All three Planning 80.8 53.4 74.8 +2.4
+All Three Planning 80.8 53.4 74.8 +2.4

-All three (CARE-Coord) Planning + Review 83.1 60.8 77.5 +5.1
+All Three (CARE-Coord) Planning + Review 83.1 60.8 77.5 +5.1

-Training Strategy Ablation
+Ablation of Training Strategy

 Baseline (InternVL3-8B) 67.9 57.4 65.3 +0.0